GarrettMerz/Projects/README.md

 https://s3.amazonaws.com/fieldguide-fgvc2019/testing.tar
 each of which contains an image of a butterfly or moth that is 600 px in its largest dimension.

-Currently, I have produced a simple convolutional network which runs using Tensorflow 2.1 / Cuda 10.1 on my laptop RTX 2060 gpu.
+Currently, I have produced a (very slim) ResNet which runs using Keras/ Tensorflow 2.5 / Cuda 11 on my laptop RTX 2060 gpu.
+Eventually, I'd like to get this running on Google CoLab so I can explore adding more filters.
-Eventually, I would like to train a fully-convolutional network to avoid padding the input images, currently, this project serves as more of a hardware test.

 #Mushrooms
 This the Kaggle "Mushroom Identification" fieldguide challenge: